vktrannguyen/Classy_Pose/README.md

 ![Graphical_Abstract](https://github.com/vktrannguyen/Classy_Pose/blob/main/ClassyPose_GraphicalAbstract.jpg)

-You will find herein the code and data related to our paper:
+You will find herein the code and data related to our *Advanced Intelligent Systems* paper:

 **Tran-Nguyen, V.K., Camproux, A.C. & Taboureau, O. ClassyPose: A Machine-Learning Classification Model for Ligand Pose Selection Applied to Virtual Screening in Drug Discovery. *Adv.
 Intell.
 Syst.* (accepted, in production) (2024).**